imnltsa/ios15tether/README.md

 In order to restore and boot your device, you need to obtain keys for your devices target versions iBoot, iBEC, iBSS, and LLB.
 One source `futurerestore` looks to for keys is [The Apple Wiki](https://theapplewiki.com/wiki/Firmware_Keys/15.x), so you can check there for keys.
 If the link for your device & version combination is red, you will need to do extra work.

-A dead simple software I like to use is [Criptam](https://github.com/m1stadev/Criptam), though at the time of writing it's broken because [ipsw.me](https://ipsw.me/) is incompetent ~~(as always)~~.
-Assuming a fix isn't pushed yet (please check the repository), here's a [fork](https://github.com/dleovl/Criptam) I provided where you can input data via a `.json` file.
+A dead simple software I like to use is [Criptam](https://github.com/m1stadev/Criptam), though at the time of writing it's broken.
+Assuming a fix isn't pushed yet (please check the repository), here's a [fork](https://github.com/dleovl/Criptam) (`develop` branch) I provided where you can input data via a `.json` file.
 You can use it like so:

 1. Install Poetry by running `curl -sSL https://install.python-poetry.org | python3 -`.
 2. Clone the fork mentioned above using `git clone https://github.com/dleovl/Criptam --branch develop`.